Ebola outbreak in five graphics

 1. Ebola cases are on the rise

-So far, more than 1,400 people have died in the Democratic Republic of Congo and two in neighbouring Uganda in the latest outbreak, which began in August last year.
+So far, more than 1,800 people have died in the Democratic Republic of Congo in the latest outbreak, which began in August last year.

-The current 10-month epidemic began in the eastern region of Kivu in the DR Congo and cases have recently been reported across the border in Uganda.
+The current 12-month epidemic began in the eastern region of Kivu in the DR Congo and cases have since been reported in neighbouring Ituri.

 3. The virus can spread quickly